 It is possible that low engine oil can cause rattling noises at idle.
 If your oil pressure drops to a certain level, the whole engine may need to be replaced.

-A complete engine job will likely require expensive repairs if not done properly in the first place.
-Checking your engine’s oil level regularly is key to preventing costly damage down the road.
+A complete engine job will likely require expensive repairs if not done correctly in the first place.
+Regularly checking your engine’s oil level is critical to preventing costly damage down the road.

 Why does my car rattle at low speeds?

 If your car rattles at low speeds, it may be because of one or more loose lug nuts.
-Make sure that the lugs are tightened properly and that the hub cap was replaced when it was last removed and put back on.
+Ensure that the lugs are tightened correctly and that the hub cap was replaced when it was last removed and put back on.

 The wheel rim might not be aligned correctly with the tire due to worn or defective tires.